mihainsto/Smarthack-Hackathon/README.md

 # Moka

 A web app that lets people donate things that are no longer useful for them.
-Such as food, items, services.
+Such as food, items or services.

  Design:
  <p>